pretix-unofficial/pretix-log-read-access/README.rst

 - API access is only logged when performed through a web-based user session, API requests using API tokens, OAuth applications or devices are **not logged**.

+- Searching for orders with a specific reply to a question are only allowed for super-users in admin mode since this could otherwise lead to data leaks.

 Development setup
 -----------------